Microsoft · AZ-900

 AZ-900 serves primarily as a gateway credential rather than a standalone career differentiator, but it provides meaningful value as a foundation for the broader Azure certification path.
 Holding the certification demonstrates verified familiarity with Azure to employers and is often listed as a preferred or required baseline for entry-level cloud roles such as Junior Cloud Administrator, Cloud Support Associate, Azure Support Engineer, and IT Help Desk Technician with cloud responsibilities.
 For sales engineers and technical account managers, it provides the vocabulary and conceptual grounding needed to discuss Azure solutions with customers credibly.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 382 questions.

 Explanation